Skip to content

 Emily wearing a khaki green parka with a fur lined hood with her long blonde hair down leaning against a low stone wall and looking out at Pulteney Bridge in Bath, a covered stone bridge lined with the backs of a terraced row of shops.
 Weekend in Bath.

-Bath is beautiful all year round, but when autumn hits in England this stunning little city is an ideal destination.
+Bath is beautiful all year round, but this stunning little city is an ideal autumn destination.
 The honey-coloured stone of the city centre looks gorgeous against the red and gold leaves, especially along the banks of the River Avon.

 England Autumn Destinations: Map